Review: Hatter's Farm Pick Your Own Pumpkins

 Activities

-• The Spooky Shack: an undercover walkthrough with ghosts, ghouls and a cow.
+• Hatter's Haunted Mad House: an undercover walk through with ghosts, clowns and more.
 It’s not super scary and my children 3, 6 and 11 were fine with it.
+I believe that on the evening events this is scarier with possible actor additions.

 • The Hay Bale Maze: A small maze for little people